 Double degree

-In a Bachelor of Statistics double degree program you will study a total of 96 units.
-Typically you will take 4 courses per semester (total of 24 units) as a full time student giving you a total of 16 courses across your whole degree.
-However, for each semester you are likely to take 2 courses from your Statistics degree and then 2 courses from the other degree - still a total of 4 courses a semester.
+Typically, you will take 4 courses per semester (total of 24 units) as a full time student giving you a total of 32 or 40 courses (192 or 240 units) across your whole double degree.
+However, for each semester you are likely to take 2 courses from your Statistics degree and 2 courses from the other half of your double degree - totalling 4 courses a semester.

 Enrolment Status